bluecatlabs/gateway-workflows/Certified/README.md

 These Certified workflows will only work on Gateway versions 19.5.1 or greater

 Each release of BlueCat Gateway has a corresponding tag that can be used to download the version that is guaranteed to be compatible with that release.
+New customers less familiar with GitHub can also import the Example workflows directly from the BlueCat Gateway user interface (Internet connection required).